MasterScott/gsoc/README.md

 1. Who you are: your name and how we contact you (e.g. email)
 2. What idea are you proposing: which of our ideas is it or describe in detail if it's your own
 3. How will you implement it: provide a detailed work timeline that breaks the project into one or two week milestones
-4. Why you: link to a previous Homebrew pull-request you've submitted
+4. Why you: link to a previous Homebrew pull request you've submitted (this is a requirement to be accepted)

 Homebrew is actively seeking to diversify our contributors and especially welcome applications from women from all backgrounds and people of colour.